aralroca/next-translate/README.md

 📦**Size**: ~1.4kb

-This middleware is to use translations behind a custom server.
+This middleware is used for translations behind a custom server.
 You should add this middleware:

 ```js
 const i18nMiddleware = require('next-translate/i18nMiddleware').default